Risk Mitigators, Strong Advocates

 - Talia Lauria v.
 Robert W. Sullivan, Inc., Massachusetts Commission Against Discrimination, Docket No. 09BEM00673; After public hearing in October 2013 before Hearing Officer Judith Kaplan on a sexual harassment retaliation claim, the Commission found for the respondent, Robert W. Sullivan.
 The case is currently on appeal.

 - Same-Suffie Dumeus v.
 Newton-Wellesley Hospital, Middlesex Superior Court Civil Action No. 2012-4633.
 In June 2015, a Superior Court jury returned a verdict in a discrimination case on behalf of the firm’s client, a major medical center in the greater Boston area.
-The case is currently on appeal.
+This verdict was subsequently affirmed on appeal by the Appeals Court in August 2017.

 Prevention of Employment Practices Claims